Roche seeks fast-track approval for Ebola virus test

 ZURICH Roche Holding AG has filed its Ebola virus test for emergency use approval in the United States, in response to the world's worst outbreak of the disease, the drugmaker's head of diagnostics said on Thursday.

-Roland Diggelman said Roche has an Ebola test that can run on its polymerase chain reaction (PCR) systems, but said it was currently only labelled for use in research purposes.
+Roland Diggelman said Roche has an Ebola test that can run on its polymerase chain reaction (PCR) systems, but said it was currently only labeled for use in research purposes.

 "We are in discussions for emergency use application by the FDA (Food and Drug Administration)," Diggelman told an analyst call after the company's third-quarter results.